- Foreign & Commonwealth Office

 There is a 9 year compulsory education system, accessible only to Korean nationals.
 In addition, there are a number of privately run schools – at all levels – that accept international students.
 The Education Bureau provides information regarding education policies and services in South Korea.

 Employment / Residence / Recognised qualifications

 Don’t overstay your visa.
-The Korean authorities consider overstaying a serious matter and you may be held in detention, fined and deported, or removed at your own expense.
-In general, British citizens are allowed a six month visa free stay in Korea.
+The South Korean authorities consider overstaying a serious matter and you may be held in detention, fined and deported, or removed at your own expense.

 Please visit the Korean Immigration website.

-A university degree is the basic requirement for any employment for foreigners in Korea.
+A university degree is the basic requirement for many employment opportunities for foreigners in Korea.
 Any educational qualification must be apostilled by the Legalisation Office.

 Driving licences and vehicles

 In order to drive in Korea, you will require a Korean driving licence.
 Please visit the Korean Driver’s Licence Agency’s website for more information.